-The Council has a policy of maintaining a minimum of £15.4m general fund balance as contingency against unforeseen emergencies and events.
-At the end of 2013/14 the Council held a general fund balance of £15.438m.
+The council plans to maintain a minimum of £15.4m General Fund balance as contingency against unforeseen emergencies and events.
+At the end of 2014/15 the council held a General Fund balance of £15.463m.

-The Council also maintains a prudent position in key areas of risk by establishing appropriate earmarked reserves.
-Earmarked reserves are sums set aside for specific purposes such as Welfare Reform, Private Finance Initiative schemes (PFI), funding for homelessness and managing business risk to the Council.
-The Councils reserves also include Schools' Balances, although these are ring-fenced for use by Schools only and cannot be used by the Council.
+The council also prudently sets aside appropriate earmarked reserves for specific purposes such as welfare reform, Private Finance Initiative schemes (PFI), funding for homelessness and managing business risk to the council.
+The council's reserves also include schools' balances, although these are ring-fenced for use by schools only and cannot be used by the council.

-It is especially vital at this time to maintain healthy reserves as the Council continues to operate in a period of economic uncertainty in addition to a fiscal environment where the Council's grant funding is likely to continue to be scaled back significantly by central government over the medium to longer term.
+It is especially vital at this time to maintain healthy reserves as the council continues to operate in a period of economic uncertainty and is likely to face continued reductions in its grant funding over the medium to longer term.

-As the Council's statutory Chief Financial Officer I have ensured that the Council has maintained a prudent position in relation to the risks it faces by maintaining a healthy but not excessive level of earmarked reserves and provisions.
+As the council's statutory Chief Financial Officer I have ensured that the council has maintained a prudent position in relation to the risks it faces by maintaining a healthy but not excessive level of earmarked reserves and provisions.

-A summary of the Council's earmarked reserves, including Schools' balances (which are ring-fenced for the sole use of individual schools) is shown below:- has also established a new provision for potential business rate "appeals" following the introduction of the new Business Rate Retention Scheme from 1 April 2013.
+A summary of the council's earmarked reserves, including schools' balances (which are ring-fenced for the sole use of individual schools) is shown below:-